acadadev/rosrider_doc/04_DRIVERS/README.md

 ***Important Note***

-- Make sure you have sourced the setup script `source devel/setup.bash` either manually before running the command, or have permanently configured it in your `.bashrc` file as explained in the previous section.
-This ensures the system can locate the necessary ROSDriver components.
+- Make sure you have sourced the setup script `source devel/setup.bash` either manually before running the command, or have permanently configured it in your `.bashrc` file.
+This ensures the system can locate the necessary ROS components.

 <div class="checkpoint">
   <p>✅&nbsp;<strong>Checkpoint</strong></p>